A Beginner’s Guide to Smart Contracts

 A typical digital contract transaction on a blockchain will set terms for a series of events.
 When it confirms the first event, it triggers the second event.
 The process continues until completion.
 Many of the exchanges that work with Koinal use a type of smart contract to conduct transactions.
 Koinal helps buyers purchase cryptocurrency in a safe and secure process.

-The concept came in about 1995 about ten years before Bitcoin.
+The concept of smart contract came in about 1995 about ten years before Bitcoin.
 A computer scientist named Nick Szabo developed the idea of a digital contract to capture values that combined securities and options into a digital asset.
 The later addition of blockchain technologies gave life to the digital contract because it was permanent, trusted, and transparent.

 The blockchain is the key to a trusted digital contract system.
 Platforms built on the Ethereum blockchain and similar designs can accept digital contracts.
 They offer speed, accuracy, and a streamlined process for achieving the terms of an agreement.